MattKevan/kevan.tv/about.md

   ideas.
 permalink: "/about/"
 ---
-I'm fascinated by what makes things work.
-I love the challenge of understanding a problem and discovering new ways to solve it, to make it function better, faster or more efficiently – whether it's a print publication, a website, a process or an organisation.
+I love the challenge of understanding a problem and discovering new ways to solve it, to make something function better, faster or more efficiently – whether it's a print publication, a website, a process or an organisation.

 I'm currently the senior UX designer at Mumsnet, where I work closely with the design, editorial and tech teams to develop new services and improve the site's usability, with the overall aim of making parent's lives easier.
 Having recently become a dad, I fully understand just how vital that goal is.